• Individual Investor

 You can start the conversion process well before age 73—and you can continue the conversions until you’ve emptied your tax-deferred account—as long as you don’t convert your RMDs.

-Once your money is in a Roth IRA, you would no longer be required to take distributions during your lifetime.
+Also, once your money is in a Roth IRA, you would no longer be required to take distributions during your lifetime.
 One of the key considerations is whether you can pay the taxes you will owe on the conversion from a separate source, rather than using your IRA assets to pay them.
 If you use IRA assets and you are under age 59½, you will owe the 10% early distribution tax on any funds not included in the amount converted to the Roth IRA.

 But whether you withdraw the money now, or later when you’re required to take the annual distributions, you’re going to owe taxes at your ordinary income rate on all the money you withdraw.
 The decision you face is whether to take the hit sooner or later.